 Encourage smokers to use public, portable and pocket ashtrays.
 Keep Charleston Beautiful provides pocket ashtrays to interested members of the community.
 Locate proper disposal options before you light.

 Let people know you care.
 You can report car based litter violations to 1-877-7LITTER (754-8837), a litter hotline supported by PalmettoPride.

 Fun Fact: Cigarette butts can be recycled!

-Cigarette butts are collected and shipped to TerraCycle by organizations like KCB.
+Cigarette butts can be collected and shipped to TerraCycle.
 The residual tobacco and paper are separated out and composted.
 The filter, which is made of a white synthetic fiber called cellulose acetate, is thoroughly cleaned, melted, and pelletized using a method called extrusion.

 The cellulose acetate pellets are then combined with other plastics, such as polyethylene or polypropylene, and used for new plastic products such as ashtrays, shipping pallets, or plastic lumber.